-Distractions Are Dangerous
+1. Distractions Are Deadly

+Texting while driving is even more dangerous in some situations than driving drunk.
+This is because both the driver’s hands and eyes are not where they should be.
 The National Highway Traffic Safety Administration (NHTSA) reports that over 3,100 people were killed in 2020 due to driving distractions.
 Cellphones are a major factor in these crashes, whether the driver is looking at their phone or another passenger’s device.
 Nearly every demographic engages in risky behaviors, with nearly 325,000 accidents each year attributed to distracted driving.

-Your Brain Can’t Drive and Text at the Same Time
+2. Your Brain Can’t Drive and Text at the Same Time

 Both texting and driving are tasks that require visual, cognitive, and physical attention at the same time.
 Taking even one hand off the wheel to read or type a text means less control of the car if another driver swerves or an animal crosses the road.
 The decrease in focus and concentration on the road and a driver’s surroundings can lead to auto accidents.